Inorganic Chemistry Definition|Examples & Applications

 4Ferrous Sulfate FeSO4 In Anemia to enhance hemoglobin levels.

-5Sodium fluoride NaF In tooth paste to prevent dental caries
+5Sodium fluoride NaF In toothpaste to prevent dental caries

 6Oxygen O2 For respiration